 Between producers and consumers stand marketing professionals, directing the flow of goods and services.
 Marketing and advertising specialists communicate market demand to product developers and the product's value to consumers.
 Along the way, they draw on a range of business skills: market research, product planning, pricing, placement, promotion, and advertising.

 A master's degree prepares you to take on the diverse responsibilities of a marketing and advertising professional.
 A year or two of advanced graduate training offers a forum for honing your skills and earning a credential recognized the world over.
 Most programs are designed for professionals; you can earn a master's degree online and advance your career while you work.

-WorldWideLearn.com's guide to the master's degree in marketing and advertising helps you prepare for a professional graduate degree.
+WorldWideLearn.com's guide to the master's degree in business in marketing and advertising helps you prepare for a professional graduate degree.
 From focusing your career goals to choosing a school and applying, this guide takes you through the planning process from start to finish.

 Guide to Master's Degrees in Marketing and Advertising

 Focusing your career goals from the outset helps you find the right school and also build a strong foundation for your success throughout the program.

 About Marketing and Advertising

 Marketing encompasses all the planning and communication functions that link producers and consumers.
 Arguably the most interdisciplinary business field, marketing draws on psychology, finance and statistics, media and communications, and business administration.
 Advertising, the communication of a product's value to customers, is just one of the many activities that fall under the marketing heading.
 Marketing also intersects with product development, sales, strategic planning, and customer relationship management.